blackbox24/Lms/README.md

     - clone the repo from git into your current directory
         - In the terminal paste the following `git clone ` and hit enter
     - Change directory into the project folder (library) and Run `python3 api.py` in your terminal.
+    - Also to run test type `pytest tests/` in your terminal